PHP2560-Statistical-Programming-R/r-package-the-best-team/README.md

 (2)Fixing the bugs and make some modifications to the codes;

 (3)Adding some factors to the games so that they are more "playable".
+For example, add a restart

+button so that we don't have to call the function over and over again.

 ## Functions